ec-europa/europa-component-library/docs/Migrating-v5.md

 TODO

 - when we have the default values for EU, add them to the EU css.
 The fallback in component could then be removed

+### [EC] Typography

+Font family and scales have changed.
+The new font (Inter) is quite similar to Arial, but offers more flexibility.

+Font size and line height now goes from `10xl` to `xs`.

+**Important note**: default font size (`m`) is now 18px/1.125rem, instead of 16px/1rem.
+It makes all content displayed larger.

+There are now 9 levels of font weight, from `thin` to `black`.

+A new very large typography has been added, called `display`.

+Font variant have been updated too.
+The variant `font-ui`, previously used to have larger line height, has been removed.
+Two new variants have been added:

+- `condensed` (smaller letter-spacing)
+- `extended` (larger letter-spacing)

+Corresponding css properties and utilities have been updated accordingly:

+- paragraph utilities now use the new font scale, and go from `ecl-u-type-paragraph-xs` to `ecl-u-type-paragraph-2xl` (previously existing utilities like `ecl-u-type-paragraph-lead` are still valid)
+- new utilities for compact and extended fonts: `ecl-u-type-compact-[size]` and `ecl-u-type-extended-[size]`

 ## Js modifications